|

 May 1968 - May 1969 One year - 6,000 miles

-My First Motorcycle Buying a first motorcycle is a special transition.
-I was going to college and still living with my parents in NYC.
-I didn't own a car because of limited parking and high insurance costs.
+My First Motorcycle Buying a first motorcycle is a transition.
+When I bought my first bike I was going to college and still living with my parents in NYC.
+I didn't own a car because of parking hassles and insurance costs.
 But I did want my own wheels.
-In an instant's decision on a bad day on the subway in the spring of 1968, I decided to buy a motorcycle.
-I got off at the next station, found a phone booth and looked up the motorcycle dealers in Manhattan.
-My previous motorcycle experience was a 10 minute ride on the back of a Honda 175, and a photo taken of me posed on a parked Harley ratbike in a Florida junk yard a few months back.
-But I knew I wanted to ride....
-I always knew I wanted to ride. |
+In an instant decision on a bad day on the subway in the spring of 1968, I decided to buy a motorcycle.
+I got off at the next station, found a phone booth and looked up motorcycle dealers in Manhattan.
+My only previous motorcycle experience was a 10 minute ride on the back of a Honda 175, and a photo taken of me posed on a parked Harley ratbike in a Florida junk yard a few months back.
+But I knew I wanted to ride. |

 |||